m-alx/yopsilon-mask/README.md

 Service `InternationalizationService` contains available locales in `locales` array.
 Current locale can be retrieved via `locale` property.
 `currentLocale` property contains current locale code.

-`MaskDateDirective` subscribes to a `Internationalization.onLocaleChange` event and replaces Date/Time formats with those defined in current locale.
+`MaskDateDirective` subscribes to a `InternationalizationService.onLocaleChange` event and replaces Date/Time formats with those defined in current locale.
 Replacing occurs if format alias is defined instead of pattern:

   - Locale.dateFormat in case of "date";
   - Locale.timeHMFormat in case of "time" and "timeHM";